 - Companies that foster creativity in their workplace have an average of 1.5 times the market share as others.

 - 83% of firms have the systems and tools to test their ideas with their customers.

 Design Thinking can be seen as a practical toolkit that will help your business overcome many of the issues that it may face.
 Much of this will be focused on identifying them before they occur, which is something that many companies will want to capitalize on.

 It should be noted that the process primarily works as a solution finding measure, which means that it’s best used in conjunction with UX Design and other measures to put them into practice.

-Thanks for reading "The How To Guide For Using Design Thinking and Creative Problem Solving", by the Linchpin Team in Chicago, Raleigh, and Wake Forest.
+Thanks for reading "The Beginner’s Guide to Using Design Thinking and Creative Problem Solving", by the Linchpin Team in Chicago, Raleigh, and Wake Forest.